Birational invariance in logarithmic Gromov-Witten theory: Construction of and

 \subsection{Connected components of the fibers of a smooth morphism}

-Let $f : X \rightarrow Y$ be a smooth, quasi-compact morphism of schemes.
+Let $f : X \rightarrow Y$ be a smooth, quasicompact morphism of schemes.
 Let $\pi_0(X/Y)$ be the \'etale $Y$-space defined in \cite[Section~(6.8)]{LMB}.
-We will generalize this construction to a smooth, quasi-compact morphism of algebraic stacks.
+A point of $\pi_0(X/Y)$ lying above a geometric point $y$ of $Y$ corresponds to a connected component of the fiber $X_y$.
+We will generalize the construction of $\pi_0(X/Y)$ to a smooth, quasicompact morphism of algebraic stacks.

+\begin{remark} This section is closely related to, and overlaps somewhat with, \cite[Section~4.1]{minimal}.
+As in loc.\ cit., one could eliminate the smoothness requirement and replace it with local finite presentation, flatness, and reduced geometric fibers, but that generality is not necessary here. \end{remark}

-\begin{proposition} $\pi_0(X/Y)$ is the initial factorization of $X \rightarrow Y$ through an \'etale $Y$-space. \end{proposition} \begin{proof} It will be sufficient to show that for any other such factorization $X \rightarrow Z \rightarrow Y$, there is an inclusion $X \fpr_{\pi_0(X/Y)} X \subset X \fpr_Z X$ as open subschemes of $X \fpr_Y X$.
+\begin{proposition} Let $X \rightarrow Y$ be a smooth morphism of schemes.
+Then $\pi_0(X/Y)$ is the initial factorization of $X \rightarrow Y$ through an \'etale $Y$-space. \end{proposition} \begin{proof} It will be sufficient to show that for any other such factorization $X \rightarrow Z \rightarrow Y$, there is an inclusion $X \fpr_{\pi_0(X/Y)} X \subset X \fpr_Z X$ as open subschemes of $X \fpr_Y X$.
 For this it is sufficient to show there is an inclusion on the level of points.
 Since everything in sight commutes with base change in $Y$, we may assume $Y$ is the spectrum of a separably closed field.
 In this case, the inclusion reduces to the well-known universal property of $\pi_0(X) = \pi_0(X/Y)$. \end{proof}

-As the formation of $\pi_0(X/Y)$ commutes with base change in $Y$, the definition extends to a smooth, quasi-compact morphism $f : X \rightarrow Y$ that is representable by schemes.
+As the formation of $\pi_0(X/Y)$ commutes with base change in $Y$, the definition extends to a smooth, quasicompact morphism $f : X \rightarrow Y$ that is representable by schemes.
 We show it can be extended to an arbitrary morphism of algebraic stacks.

-Now let $f : X \rightarrow Y$ be a smooth morphism from an algebraic stack to a scheme $Y$.
-Regard $\Phi : X' \mapsto \pi_0(X'/Y)$ as a functor from the category of smooth $X$-schemes to the category of \'etale $Y$-schemes.
+First, let $f : X \rightarrow Y$ be a smooth morphism from an algebraic stack to a \emph{scheme} $Y$.
+Regard $\Phi : X' \mapsto \pi_0(X'/Y)$ as a functor from the category of smooth $X$-schemes to the category of \'etale $Y$-spaces.
 By the universal property of $\pi_0(X/Y)$, this functor respects colimits where defined.
 Therefore it can be extended to the category of all smooth $X$-spaces, and in particular to $X$, by the following formula: